QGEP/docs/_sources/user-guide/editing/editing.rst.txt

 * If you zoom in or out, you see the changes.

-* If the result is not, what you expect, try with a greater snapping distance
+* If the result is not what you expect, try with a greater snapping distance

 If there are connections from reach to reach, the reach point moves at right angles to the other reach.
 If there is no way to do a right angle, it moves to the next end point of the reach.

-.. attention:: If there is snapping from reach to reach, you will get not the expected result, if the first reach snaps to a second reach, and afterwards this second reach snaps to a node or a third reach, so there is no more graphical connection between reach 1 and reach 2.
+.. attention:: If there is snapping from reach to reach, you will get not the expected result, if the first reach snaps to a second reach, and afterwards this second reach snaps to a node or a third reach, there will be no more graphical connection between reach 1 and reach 2.
+You habe to rerun the command.

 Working with codes of value list
 -------------------------------